 - Detailed study of the topography and of the terrain morphology of Mars.
 Main goal of this research step is to summarize the places on the surface of Mars with the highest rate of the dilution of precision of the proposed satellite navigation system.

-- research of the concept of a Phobos based re-transmission station for the space systems on Mars surface and on Mars orbit [more info]
+- Sub-project description: Research of the concept of a Phobos based re-transmission station for the space systems on Mars surface and on Mars orbit.